MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-29-samuel-greene.md

 ## Implementation considerations

 Since receiving the MolSSI fellowship, I have developed a C++ library that supports several different stochastic compression algorithms.
 Some subroutines are applicable to any matrix or vector, while others have features related specifically to the FCI problem.
-My library optionally supports MPI parallelism, so vectors are stored in sparse format distributed among multiple MPI processes.
+My library supports MPI parallelism, so vectors are stored in sparse format distributed among multiple MPI processes.
 Matrix-vector multiplication is parallelized, as is stochastic compression.
 I developed a protocol for performing stochastic compression that minimizes communication among processes.

 ## Ongoing work